Student Housing Policies

 The inability to exercise care for one’s own safety or the safety of others due in whole or part to alcohol consumption is considered a violation of the alcohol policy.

-Those over the age of 21 may consume alcohol in the privacy of their rooms or apartment, provided that no unassigned minors are present in that room.
-This means that a 21-year-old resident who resides with minors may drink alcohol in their apartment provided that there are no guests who are also minors.
+Those over the age of 21 may consume alcohol in the privacy of their bedrooms, suites, or apartments, provided that no unassigned minors are present in that room.
+This means that a 21-year-old resident who resides with minors may drink alcohol in their bedroom, suite, or apartment provided that there are no guests who are also minors.

 Presence of Alcohol